apache/camel-website/content/blog/2023/08/camel4-whatsnew/index.md

 TODO: Something about Camel v4 just released

-This blog post highlights the noteworthy new features and improvements in Camel v4.
+This blog post highlights some noteworthy new features and improvements in Camel v4.

 ### 1) Major Goals